eiron/KeymastersKeepGames/CHAPTER_QUEST.md

 - `"[Fantasy Fiction] The Hobbit by J.R.R.
 Tolkien -> Read chapter 7"`
 - `"[Science Fiction] Dune by Frank Herbert -> Read chapter 23"`
+- `"[Fantasy Fiction] The Hobbit by J.R.R.
+Tolkien -> Read 2 chapters from this book"`
 - `"[Classic Literature] The Great Gatsby by F. Scott Fitzgerald -> Complete the entire book"`
 - `"Genre Challenge: Read 2 chapters from a Science Fiction book"`
 - `"Author Challenge: Read 1 chapter from a book by J.R.R.
 Tolkien"`